 (b) Common tower outages as defined in Section 4.1.1.1, Planning Assumptions.

+(4) ERCOT shall post the GRRA as follows:

+(a) Versions that include ECEII shall be posted on the MIS Secure Area;

+(b) Versions that include both ECEII and Protected Information shall be posted on the MIS Certified Area for TSPs only; and

+(c) Versions redacted of ECEII and Protected Information shall be posted on the ERCOT website.

 7.1 Planning Data and Information

 (1) The information available on the ERCOT website or applicable Market Information System (MIS) (i.e., Secure or Certified Areas) includes, but is not limited to, planning information pertaining to the following: